Interstate 20 | East West Freight Corridor

 📍 East of Atlanta: Conyers, Covington

-East side I-20 service calls concentrate around Conyers and Covington, where regional distribution lanes, local commercial routes, and through freight all converge.
+East side I-20 service calls concentrate around Decatur, Lithonia, Conyers, and Covington, where regional distribution lanes, local commercial routes, and through freight all converge.
 Conyers sits about 24 miles east of downtown Atlanta with established interstate access.
 Covington is farther east and continues the corridor pattern toward Augusta.
 Together, these cities form an important east side logistics band where tire incidents can disrupt multi stop routes and transfer schedules.

 From a service standpoint, east side calls often involve trailer and drive position stress after stop cycles, transfer yard movement, and mixed route speeds.
 Regional fleets running out and back schedules through these lanes benefit from consistent vendor response standards, clear documentation, and a predictable dispatch process that aligns with both safety and schedule requirements.